Angola: the undiscovered pearl of Africa

 The capital of Angola is one of the largest cities in Africa.
-You can also see the great contrast between rich and poor here.
-The centre looks great, with colonial buildings, but if you drive to the suburbs you will soon see many houses made of corrugated iron.
+You can also see the great contrast between the rich and poor here.
+The center looks great, with colonial buildings, but if you drive to the suburbs you will soon see many houses made of corrugated iron.
 The most famous places in the city are the Ilha, a thin strip of land on the coast where many Angolans go to the beach and the old town.
 Here you will find an old colonial church and the famous Iron Palace.

-The Kalandula Falls is the second largest waterfall in Africa.
+The Kalandula Falls is the second-largest waterfall in Africa.
 To get to the Kalandula Falls come you have to drive deep into the interior.
-The long drive is worth it: the waterfall is very similar to the Victoria Falls The water clatters steadily down through an elongated rock wall.
+The long drive is worth it: the waterfall is very similar to Victoria Falls The water clatters steadily down through an elongated rock wall.
 The main difference from the famous counterpart: there are no tourists here.
 Here you have a big chance that during your trip to Angola you are the only one admiring the falls!

 Tribes in Southern Angola

-The biggest draw for many travellers to Angola is the deep South.
+The biggest draw for many travelers to Angola is the deep South.
 Here you will find many traditional tribes that are often barely influenced by the consumer society that you find elsewhere in Angola.
 Some of the best known tribes are the Mumhila, Mukubal, Muhimba, Macahone, Vatwa and Mundimba A few are relatively easy to reach, for other tribes you need a 4×4 and a lot of time.
 When you treat people with respect, you often have enough time to get acquainted with their local culture.
-You also have plenty of time to take beautiful colourful photos of their daily lives.
+You also have plenty of time to take beautiful colorful photos of their daily lives.

 Serra da Leba

 If you drive from Lubango to Namibe you will not only pass several local tribes.
 You’ll also make a spectacular descent towards the Atlantic Ocean.
 The highlight is the Serra da Leba Pass.
 You go down (or up) via a beautiful winding road.
-The road is so important to Angolans that the country has just declared the Serra da Leba one of the national symbols.
+The road is so important to Angolans that the country has just declared the Serra da Leba one of its national symbols.

 The history of Angola can be summarized in ‘trial and error’.
 The area has been inhabited by different groups of people since the early days.
 First through the San.
 After that, Bantu tribes more or less took over the area.
 In the 13th Century came the kingdom of Kongo in the area now known as Northern Angola.
 This empire derived its prosperity mainly from agriculture.
 Something this place on earth is particularly good for.
 However, everything changed when the Portuguese arrived in 1482.